|

 for a given date or timeStamp, return the week-number.

-the returned week number starts with 1 for the first week which has a thursday in it.
+The returned week number starts with 1 for the first week which has a thursday in it.

-The above definition can lead to the 1st week starting in the old year!
+Be prepared: this definition can lead to the 1st week starting in the old year!

 -